Brett-Tanner/souls-like-strings/dev/projects/blog/11ty_migration_1.md

 Since there's a [plugin](https://www.11ty.dev/docs/plugins/rss/) for RSS and I just need to get it up and running for now, I used that.
 For once in my life the setup was exactly as simple as advertised, nice job plugin authors.
 And with that, step one of the migration is done!
 Woo! ~6 hours all up to get it to a point where I felt like I could deploy it instead of the existing version, not too bad.

-Next post will be either on styling or paginating the tag pages, depending on what I feel like at the time.
+Next post will be either on styling (maybe light/dark modes or a favicon) or paginating the tag pages, depending on what I feel like at the time.

 {% endraw %}